wiedem/dveleveldb-apple/README.md

 ```

 ## Compatibility
-DVESecurity is compatible with iOS 12, macOS 11 and requires at least Swift 5.4.
+DVELevelDB is compatible with iOS 12, macOS 11 and requires at least Swift 5.4.
 The framework also follows the [SemVer 2.0.0] rules.

 [Swift Package Manager]: https://swift.org/package-manager/ "Swift Package Manager"